lightoj-dev/problem-tutorials/1002/en.md

 ```
 In this case, `0 1 5` and `0 1 4` are inputs for `0 -- 1` edge along with the weight/cost.
 We will `update` while taking `inputs` and update from `cost[0,1] = 5` to `cost[0,1] = 4` as it is minimum among those two __directly connected edges__.

 Now we need to traverse and update costs.
+We will take another graph example to discuss how we are traversing.
 We will go full __brute force__ by not leaving any route for a _home town_ to _another city_ untried.
 For example:

 ![graph](graph.png "Example")